userfrosting/UserFrosting/docker/README.md

     $ sudo docker-compose up -d

-On the first run you need to init the database (Be sure to execute this in the same directory, `${PWD##*/}` is a statement to get your current working directorys name):
+On the first run you need to init the database (Be sure to execute this in the same directory, `${PWD##*/}` is a statement to get your current working directorys name.
+Docker uses it to name your container):

     $ sudo docker exec -it -u www-data ${PWD##*/}_php_1 bash -c 'php bakery migrate'